 Character actor Elisha Cook, Jr. as a nightclub drummer, has possibly the most memorable scene in the film.
-He takes Ella Raines to an after hours dive to show her how he can keep a beat and keep it strong.
-The scene is clearly a euphemism for electric sex with cuts between Cook’s manic pounding on the drums, closeups of his crotch, and Ella urging him on to a sweaty climax.
+He takes Kansas to an after hours dive to show her how he can keep a beat and keep it strong.
+The scene is an overtly sexual euphemism with cuts between Cook’s manic pounding on the drums, closeups of his crotch, and Ella urging him on to a sweaty climax.
 It’s not something you will see in many 1940s films.

 I really liked Thomas Gomez as Inspector Burgess, and his rapport with Ella Raines, but Alan Curtis as Scott Henderson was a little flat.
-I never really believed he loved Ella’s Carol; even at the end, but he was reasonably effective as the framed man who accepts his fate.
+I never really believed he loved Kansas; even at the end, but he was reasonably effective as the framed man who accepts his fate.

-While I enjoyed the film, I felt it started out slow.
+While I enjoyed the film, it starts out a bit slow.
 Ella’s character doesn’t show up for quite some time, and she’s the best thing about the movie.
 Once she appears, however, the film moves along at a great pace with many twists and turns.